 Should You Buy CCA LYRA?

 Absolutely.
-If you haven’t figured it out, the CCA LYRA is a superb IEM with a mere price tag of 1500 Rs (approx$15 – $20) or so.
+If you haven’t figured it out, the CCA LYRA is a superb IEM with a mere price tag of 1500 Rs (approx$ 15 – $20) or so.
 These are exceptionally good value IEMs with one of the best tunings I’ve heard in this price range.
-I thoroughly enjoyed listening to it for this review and will certainly keep it as a part of my personal earphone collection.
+I thoroughly enjoyed listening to it for this review and will keep it part of my earphone collection.

 It has a natural, balanced sound that many people are sure to love.
 It’s also a great IEM for people who want good detail retrieval, a full-bodied midrange, and a non-fatiguing treble at the same time.
 If you are looking for full V-shaped or slightly more low-frequency enhanced tuning, then it will not be your first choice.

-Overall, the CCA LYRA get a strong recommendation from me and are absolutely worth your consideration under this price range.
+Overall, the CCA LYRA got a strong recommendation from me and is absolutely worth your consideration under this price range.